clinical-genomics-uppsala/PrecMed1/docs/lab4.md

 ---

 ## Variant annotation in vcf
-Use the grep command, in the terminal, on the vcf-file `HD832_T.filtered.vcf` to investigate the variants found earlier.
+Use the `grep` command, in the terminal, on the vcf-file `HD832_T.filtered.vcf` to investigate the variants found earlier.

-Investigate the SNV found in the region chr7:140,453,022-140,453,248.
+Investigate the SNV found in the region chr7:140453022-140453248.

 !!! question
     :question: